sugs12/ISDM/isdm-project.md

 * Create diagrams that can be used to help explain, promote and visualise the new business system.
 * Discuss advantages and disadvantages of improving the overall system as well as the failures that can be associated with this.

-#### Achieving the above mentioned objectives and developing the information system will enable the travel company to:
+#### By achieving the above mentioned objectives and developing the information system, the travel company will be able to complete the following tasks more effectively:

 * Sell holiday packages to potential customers efficiently.
 * Minimize the inbound call costs by reducing per-call handling time.